Saturday, December 12, 2009

 In the attack the Chinese preferred using “concussion grenades” that stunned the defenders and were less dangerous to their attacking troops because of fewer shrapnel.
 High explosive fragmentation stick grenades were used mainly in defense because of their greater killing power.

 The CPV, however, was poorly armed and went to battle with a variety of weapons.
 A favorite weapon was the 72-round Type 50 submachine gun, a Chinese-made copy of the reliable Russian-made PPSh submachine gun proven in World War 2.
-Their rifles and machine guns were mostly Russian, Japanese and American.
-The American weapons were captured from the Nationalist Chinese.
-This multiplicity of the CPV's weapons complicated re-supply.

 As for uniforms, the CPV fought in a quilted uniform heavily padded against the cold.
 This uniform was colored brown on one side and white on the other.
 They had practically no special winter clothing such as parkas or heavy jackets and thus suffered more from Korea’s harsh winters than their UNC opponents.
 The Chinese soldier did not wear helmets in battle but wore thick cotton caps with large earflaps.